wilchen558/allcolors-chrome-extension/README.md

 Click 'Apply' to execute the allcolors script.

-'Reset' resets the result and all setting (incl the local sotrage)
+'Clear' Clears the result and all settings (incl the local sotrage)

 ## Options

-The option avivable in the extension.
-Option are saved in local storage, so you don't need to set them again.
+The option available in the extension.
+Options are saved in local storage, so you don't need to set them again.

 ### CSS Properties